alfonmedela/DeepNipple/README.md

 </table>

 ## Advanced algorithm 🔒
 This algorithm is trained on 70% of the data, validated on 20% and tested on 10%.
 Is is still to be tested.
+Results will be released soon.

 ### Segmentation